-If you have asked yourself or others what can I look at in a telescope then this article will provide the answer.
+If you have asked yourself or others “What can I look at in a telescope?” then this article will provide the answer.

 To receive an award for completing a program, marathons excluded, all entries must be recorded and turned in to the Deep Sky Chairman.
 The recording should include a the observation of each object along with the location, date, sky conditions, telescope and magnification used.
 The award is a plate with the observer’s name and program that is mountable on the telescope; it is presented at one of our meetings.

 There are two major program categories: solar system objects and objects beyond the solar system.
-Shallow sky is a term sometimes used to refer to solar system objects and there are two in this area.
-One is for observing the moon and the other for remainder of the solar system.
+Shallow sky is a term sometimes used to refer to solar system objects and there are two programs in this area.
+One is for observing the moon and the other is for the remainder of the solar system.

 Solar System Objects

 The 110 Best Lunar Objects is intended for those who observe from relatively brightly lit sites, like a backyard, or who prefer observing the moon.
 There are individual entries for naked eye, binocular and telescopic observations for various lunar phases.

 The SAC Solar System project contains objects like the sun, planets, asteroids, comets, meteors, glows and sunspots.
 Parts of this program can be done from backyard sites, but others, like Pluto, need a dark site.
 Observations of the sun cannot be done from a dark site under any conditions.

 Deep Sky – Objects Beyond The Solar System